mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-marathon/index.md

 # Description
-Deploy and manage applications to DC/OS.
+The `dcos marathon` commands allow you to deploy and manage applications to DC/OS.

 # Usage